 I love the idea of art in the kitchen, but in a small kitchen I didn’t want a lot of little pieces.
 I chose the Enzo Mari Apple Pear Poster for its graphic bold look in black and white, but then softened the look with the commissioned painting by Lizzy Love.
 She is a Nashville artist so I sent her a photo of one of our favorite places (the hills behind Borgo Scopeto near Siena in Tuscany) and she painted this lovely abstract for us.
 It’s my favorite thing in the kitchen and since I often work at the kitchen table, it makes me happy!

-13. Kitchen Lighting
+13. Kitchen lighting

-Lighting is always important.
-It’s my number one thing to adjust when I walk in the door.
-Lighting has to be soft, beautiful and the kitchen might be the only place (besides the bathroom) that I could even consider overhead lighting.
-While I love the look of glass lanterns in the kitchen, I would avoid it.
-It’s impossible to keep them clean and having foggy glass lighting is the worst.
-The pendant over our table is lovely and we moved it from our house in California because I loved it–however a pendant like the Capiz would fill the room with light instead of sending it straight down onto the table top.
+The pendant over our table is lovely and we moved it from our house in California because I loved it.
+However, a pendant like the Capiz Pendant would fill the room with light instead of sending it straight down onto the tabletop.
 We used two Satellite Pendants from Schoolhouse Electric, they seemed small, but anything larger would have overwhelmed the space.
 We used an additional sconce over the sink.
-All have Edison Bulbs for the softest light possible.
+All have Edison style bulbs (a great visual effect) for the softest light possible.

-14. Keep it Clean & Simple
+14. Keep it clean and simple

 When I’m photographing our kitchen for an Instagram post or a blog post I’ll realize that the kitchen island is almost bare.
 It may have a simple candle, but that’s it.
 I think that’s okay.
 Having a bare surface gives the kitchen an overall uncluttered and clean feel.
 I like that.
 Remember Caitlin’s kitchen that I posted here?
-I loved how she had open shelving and one entire shelf was bare.
+I loved how she had open shelving, and one entire shelf was bare.
 She wanted it that way and it gave her whole kitchen an uncluttered feel to it.
 So, do you love it, do you need it?
 If you do, then keep it!
 That’s it, that’s how we make our small kitchen look and feel like the perfect size!
-If you are struggling with a small kitchen and need some tips, leave a comment or send a few photos and let’s see how we can help.

 Follow me on Pinterest and Instagram?